closerdao/tdf-game-guide/05_token-economy/distribution.md

 # 🏆 TOKEN DISTRIBUTION

-**SUPPLY MECHANICS** The $TDF token supply is carefully balanced to support the TDF Game's regenerative economy and physical capacity.
+**SUPPLY MECHANICS** The $TDF token supply is carefully balanced to support the TDF community's regenerative economy and physical capacity.

 > *"Every token represents a night under the stars and a voice in our shared future."*